 Multi-user software package

-All our instruments come with a multi-user software package that can be installed on as many computers as users requires, without the need to purchase licenses.
-Software updates for our microplate readers are of no charge within the first 12 month after purchase.
+All our instruments come with a multi-user software package that can be installed on as many computers as users require, without the need to purchase licenses.
+Software updates for our microplate readers are of no charge within the first 12 months after purchase.